Skip to content

 If the private key is compromised:

-1. Generate a new keypair immediately
+1. Generate a new keypair immediately.

-3. Update the node’s signing key
+3. Flip the node’s signing key to the new private key.

 Abuse model

-• Domain disputes are handled by ICANN and registrars (UDRP)
+• Domain disputes are handled by ICANN and registrars (UDRP).

-• Phishing domains are handled by registrar abuse teams and browser safe-browsing lists
+• Phishing domains are handled by registrar abuse teams and browser safe-browsing lists.

-• Spoofing requires control of the target’s DNS records — the same bar as spoofing a website
+• Spoofing requires control of the target’s DNS records — the same bar as spoofing a website.

 An attacker cannot spoof gmail.com routing without compromising Google’s DNS.
 They can register gmai1.com and run a node — but that’s a domain impersonation problem, handled by the same mechanisms that handle phishing websites today.

-Request validation
+Request validation (protocol-required)

-Implementations SHOULD:
+Implementations MUST:

-• Reject malformed JSON before any processing
+• Reject malformed JSON with 400 INVALID_REQUEST.

-• Reserve internal key names (e.g., _root) from user address registration
+• Reserve internal key names (e.g., _root) from user address registration.